PaiZuZe/Pirate-ship-battles/README.md

     sudo service postgresql stop
     ```

-    Note: A folder named pgdata will be create the first time you build the images, remember to delete it if you want to reset your database.
+    Note: A folder named pgdata will be create the first time you build the images, deleting this folder is a quick and dirty way of purging your database.

-3. Remember to stop the containers and remove the images:
+3. Remember to stop the containers and remove the images if you wish to not host a server anymore.

-## 3. Playing the game <a name="playing-the-game"></a>
+## 3. Playing the game offline <a name="playing-the-game"></a>

 * Open http://localhost:2000 on your browser of choice.
 * Enjoy!